nanmu42/go-gitlab/README.md

 }
 ```

-For complete usage of go-gitlab, see the full [package docs](https://godoc.org/github.com/xanzy/go-gitlab).
+For complete usage of go-gitlab, see the full [package docs](https://godoc.org/github.com/nanmu42/go-gitlab).

-## ToDo

-- The biggest thing this package still needs is tests :disappointed:

-## Issues

-- If you have an issue: report it on the [issue tracker](https://github.com/xanzy/go-gitlab/issues)

 ## Author